project-koku/nise/README.rst

 - *--aws-s3-report-prefix prefix_name*  (optional)
 - *--aws-finalize finalize_choice* (optional, choices: ['copy', 'overwrite'])
 - *--ocp-cluster-id cluster-id* (required when providing ocp type)
-- *--insights-upload UPLOAD_URL* (optional) Note: Use local directory path to populate a "local uplodd directory".
+- *--insights-upload UPLOAD_URL* (optional) Note: Use local directory path to populate a "local upload directory".
+- *--static-report-file file_name* (optional) Note: Static report generation based on specified yaml file.
+See example_aws[ocp]_static_data.yml for examples.

 Note: If `--aws-s3-report-name` or `--aws-s3-report-prefix` are specified they should match what is configured in the AWS cost usage report settings.